-Have you ever wondered what the difference is between a skid and a pallet?
+Have you ever wondered what is the difference between a skid and a pallet?
 It’s a common mix-up, but it’s also an important detail for materials handling and forklifts.
 Simply put, a skid and a pallet are not the same thing.
 They look similar, sure, but they have different uses and designs that matter a lot when you’re moving goods around.
 In this blog, we’re going to break down these differences in a way that’s easy to understand.
 Whether you’re in a warehouse, a distribution centre, or just curious, knowing these differences can help make your work smoother and safer.
 So, let’s dive in and clear up the confusion about skids and pallets.

 Defining the basics: Skids and pallets